OuiDire.app — Quick Guide

 - To appreciate the strengths of AI in OuiDire, use Call Gemini to unlock more proposals in one of the macro sets

-- If you want to go further or compare two readings, two macro sets, use Double Run to surface many more suggestions
+- If you want to go further or compare two readings, two macro sets, use Full Analysis: Both Macro Sets to surface many more suggestions

 - The Technical section acts as the always-on progress thread during runs or API calls